Minnesota nice: Examples

 The generosity of state citizens has been commented on; the heavily reported influenza vaccine shortage of late 2004 did not strike the state as hard as elsewhere since many people willingly gave up injections for others.
 The concept has also received some support from the academic community; a national study by Peter Rentfrow, Samuel D. Gosling, and Jeff Potter done in 2008 found that Minnesota was the second most agreeable and fifth most extraverted state in the nation, traits associated with "nice".

 Since the 1960s and 1970s and continuing into the present, Minnesota has been a leading state in refugee resettlement, which can be linked to the traditions of progressivism and generosity associated with Minnesota nice.
 Various groups, especially Hmong from Laos and Somalis, as well as large numbers of Vietnamese, Burmese, Ethiopians, Laotians, Tibetans, and Liberians, have found homes in the state, particularly in the Twin Cities.
-Since 2002, Minnesota has harbored the largest population of Somalis in North America.
+Since 2002, Minnesota has been home to the largest population of Somalis in North America.

-Minnesota nice was an influence on the Coen brothers movie Fargo, set in both Minnesota and neighboring North Dakota.
+Minnesota nice was an influence on the Coen brothers movie Fargo, set in both Minnesota and neighboring North Dakota, and a 2015 review of the Fargo TV series described the Minnesota nice attitude as providing a form of cover for some of the show's "darker, more venal" characters.
 A 2003 documentary about the making of the movie was entitled Minnesota Nice.